Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

-Furthermore, we investigate the anti-jamming performance of the proposed approach when facing the intelligent jammer with different update steps, and the results are shown in Fig. \ref{fig_8}\subref{8b}.
+Furthermore, we investigate the anti-jamming performance of the proposed fast adaptive anti-jamming approach under a more realistic non-synchronous time-slotted framing structure through simulations, where an offset $o \in \left ( 0, T_h/2 \right )$ is assumed due to the switching of anti-jamming actions and jamming actions.
+The results are shown in Fig. \ref{fig_11}, where the offset is set to $o = \Delta t, 3\Delta t, 5\Delta t$, respectively.
+It can be seen that the misalignment of time slots has no significant impact on the performance of the proposed anti-jamming approach.
+Even with an offset of $o =5\Delta t$, the anti-jamming performance of the proposed approach still significantly outperforms the SOTA DRL-based anti-jamming approach \cite{10227374}, which uses a synchronous time-slotted framing structure, thereby demonstrating the robustness of the proposed fast adaptive anti-jamming approach.
+Additionally, we also investigate the anti-jamming performance of the proposed approach when facing the intelligent jammer with different update steps, and the results are shown in Fig. \ref{fig_12}.
 The smaller update step implies that the jammer's policy could be updated more frequently.
 As the jammer accelerates its updating process, the anti-jamming performance deteriorates.
 This is because both the coarse-grained spectrum prediction network and the Q-function estimation network find it more challenging to learn the rapidly changing jamming policy.
 But even if the intelligent jammer takes the same update frequency as the legitimate user (i.e., Step=1), the normalized throughput could still achieve 70\%, which is also much higher than the NE-based approach.
 If the intelligent jammer adopts a fixed jamming policy (i.e., Step = infinity), the normalized throughput could converge to about 95\%.
 Therefore, if the user could update its policy more rapidly, the proposed approach could perform better when facing learning-based jammers.